Bottom trawling: Resuspension and biogeochemistry

 Bottom trawling can both resuspend and bury biologically recyclable organic material, changing the flow of nutrients and carbon through the food web and thereby alter geomorphological landscapes.
 Ocean sediments are the sink for many persistent organic pollutants, usually lipophilic pollutants like DDT, PCB and PAH.
 Bottom trawling mixes these pollutants into the plankton ecology where they can move back up the food chain and into our food supply.

 Phosphorus is often found in high concentration in soft shallow sediments.
 Resuspending nutrient solids like these can introduce oxygen demand into the water column, and result in oxygen deficient dead zones.

 Even in areas where the bottom sediments are ancient, bottom trawling, by reintroducing the sediment into the water column, can create harmful algae blooms.
 More suspended solids are introduced into the oceans from bottom trawling than any other man-made source.

 Multiple large-scale reviews on bottom trawling have noted that there is a great need for further studies that properly examine the effects of nutrient and toxin remobilization as well as carbon cycling, in order to better estimate greenhouse gas emissions and hence the impact on climate change.

 Deep sea damage

 The Secretary General of the United Nations reported in 2006 that 95 percent of damage to seamount ecosystems worldwide is caused by deep sea bottom trawling.
 A study published in Current Biology suggests a cutoff of 600 m is a point which ecological damage increases significantly.
-Vast amounts of carbon stored in seafloor sediments risk release by bottom-trawling fishing.
+David Attenborough described the ocean floor damage as "unspeakably awful" stating that "If you did anything remotely like it on land, everybody would be up in arms".

+Carbon release

+An estimated 370 million tonnes a year of carbon dioxide stored in seafloor sediment is released by bottom-trawling fishing.
+Most carbon released into the sea enters the atmosphere within a decade.
+Banning bottom trawling in marine protected areas has been suggested.